 Plus, only serious buyers who are actively working with a real estate broker will see listings in REcolorado Matrix.
 When you use the tools available to you within REcolorado Matrix, you can both expose the listing to the greatest number of prospective buyers and protect the privacy of your sellers.

 Seller Directive: No MLS

-In the rare event a seller has extenuating circumstances to request that their listing not be included in the MLS, this may only be done as an Office Exclusive.
+In the rare event a seller has extenuating circumstances to request that their listing not be included in the MLS, this may only be done as a Brokerage Exclusive.

-Office Exclusive listings may only be marketed within your brokerage office – no public marketing may take place.
-If your seller directs you not to include the listing in the MLS, you must submit the Office Exclusive Listing form to the REcolorado Compliance team.
-The seller must sign this form to confirm they understand the potential marketing limitations of an Office Exclusive Listing.
+Brokerage Exclusive listings may only be marketed within your brokerage office – no public marketing may take place.
+If your seller directs you not to include the listing in the MLS, you must submit the Brokerage Exclusive Listing form to the REcolorado Compliance team.
+The seller must sign this form to confirm they understand the potential marketing limitations of an Brokerage Exclusive Listing.